-Promises to give of \$422,300 at September 30, 2015 are unconditional, due within one year, and are considered fully collectable.
+The Association has no promises to give at September 30, 2016.
+Promises to give of \$422,300 at September 30, 2015 were unconditional, due within one year, and considered fully collectable.

 Management periodically reviews promises to give for collectability based on management's experience with prior promises and its analysis of specific promises to give.